Skip to main content

 Choosing an advisor

-Only advisors listed on our Country pages are approved by the university to give advice on our application process.
+Only advisors listed on our country pages are approved by the university to give advice on our application process.

-If your country is not listed, you can either contact an agent in a nearby location, or you can contact the International Office who will put you in touch with approved advisors who can provide services in your country, or offer remote counselling.
+If your country is not listed, you can either contact an agent in a nearby location, or you can contact the International Office on international@cardiff.ac.uk who will put you in touch with approved advisors who can provide services in your country, or offer remote counselling.

 The British Council has created 'A student guide to choosing an education agent’, which provides more information about education agents and what you can expect from them.

-Provide feedback on your experiences with our advisors
+Provide feedback on your experiences

 If you would like to provide feedback on your experience of using one of our educational advisors to support your application, please do so by completing our feedback form: